flintlib/flint/doc/source/nmod_mpoly.rst

 .. function:: int nmod_mpoly_is_canonical(const nmod_mpoly_t A, const nmod_mpoly_ctx_t ctx)

     Return ``1`` if ``A`` is in canonical form.
 Otherwise, return ``0``.
-    To be in canonical form, all of the terms must have nonzero coefficient with valid exponents, and the terms must be sorted from greatest to least.
+    To be in canonical form, all of the terms must have nonzero coefficients, and the terms must be sorted from greatest to least.

 .. function:: slong nmod_mpoly_length(const nmod_mpoly_t A, const nmod_mpoly_ctx_t ctx)